StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 --o-visualization dada2-paired-end-stats.qzv
 ```

-To view the QZV stats file in QIIME 2 View, download the .tsv and open it in Excel to calculate the recovery.
+To view the QZV stats file in QIIME 2 View, download the tsv and open it in Excel to calculate the recovery.

 To calculate recovery, find the sum of the input, filtered, denoised, merged and non-chimeric columns.
 Then determine the percentage of reads that made it through each stage by taking the sum of the individual columns (e.g., filtered, denoised, merged or non-chimeric) over the sum of the input column.
 One can also average the percentage columns to get an estimate of the recovery for each stage (whichever method you prefer).
-Ideally, you want at least a 70% recovery, or 70% of the total input reads passed through the non-chimeric stage.
+Ideally, you want at least a 70% recovery, or 70% of the total input reads passing through the non-chimeric stage.
-Your .tsv file should look similar to this:
+Your tsv file should look similar to this:

 <img src="https://github.com/StephRut/Images-for-Github/blob/main/Denoise%20stats_1.png">

-If not enough reads are passing the filtering step, consider reducing the trunc length or other filtering options such as maxEE or truncQ.
+If not enough reads are passing the filtering step, consider reducing the truncation length or other filtering options such as maxEE or truncQ.
-If not enough reads are passing the merging step, your reads may not be long enough to have a 12 base pair overlap.
-Consider analyzing single-end reads instead.
+If not enough reads are passing the merging step, your truncated reads may not be long enough to have a 12 base pair overlap.
+First try to increase your truncation lengths.
+If that doesn't work, then consider analyzing single-end reads instead.
-If a large percentage of reads do not make it past the non-chimeric reads, this may be a sign that the primers have not been fully removed from your reads or that the truncation lengths are too long.
+If a large percentage of reads do not make it past the non-chimeric step, this may be a sign that the primers have not been fully removed from your reads or that the truncation lengths are too long.

-In our case, only ~ 53.8% of the input reads were non-chimeric.
-Looking at each stage of the filtering and denoising process, a majority of the reads were lost due to the intial filter with only approximately 58.9% passing through.
-Therefore, we will reduce the trunc length for both the forward and reverse reads to increase our recovery.
-After several filtering iterations, a forward trunc length of 165 and a reverse trunc length of 104 produced the best recovery results.
+In our case, only ~53.8% of the input reads were non-chimeric.
+Looking at each stage of the filtering and denoising process, a majority of the reads were lost due to the intial filter with only approximately 58.9% passing through, which is a consequence of poor quality data.
+Therefore, we will reduce the truncation length for both the forward and reverse reads to increase our recovery.
+After several filtering iterations, a forward truncation length of 165 and a reverse of 104 produced the best recovery results.
 With these parameters, ~75.1% passed the initial input filter, ~71.5% merged, while ~66.7% of the reads were non-chimeric.
-At this point, if you would like a greater recovery, I would recommend analyzing single-end reads.
+At this point, if you would like a greater recovery, you may consider analyzing single-end reads.
+However, with single-end analysis, the taxonomic annotations for the biological data are less likely to be accurate.

 [HOW TO DO SINGLE-END ANALYSIS](https://github.com/StephRut/MSI-QIIME2-Pipeline-Tutorial/blob/main/Single-End-16s-Analysis.md)

 ## Step 8: Add Taxonomy and Analyze
 ### Greengenes2
 Now we will download the Greengenes2 database.
 Greengenes2 is a relatively new bacterial database, but has been found to increase reproducibility between studies.<sup>3</sup>
-First we must install the Greengenes2 Qiime2 plugin from our home direcotry **'~'**.
+First you must install the Greengenes2 Qiime2 plugin within your home directory **'~'**.
 Ensuring that you have qiime2/2023.2 loaded in your environment, we type:
 ```
 pip install q2-greengenes2
 ```
-Next, we want to download the pre-trained classifier for the 16S v4 region using the following command in our **'16s_Tutorial_Analysis'** directory:
+Next, we want to download the pre-trained classifier for the 16S rRNA v4 region using the following command in your **'16s_Tutorial_Analysis'** directory:
 ```
 wget http://ftp.microbio.me/greengenes_release/current/2022.10.backbone.v4.nb.qza
 ```

 ⚠️ _NOTE: All of the following qiime commands were ran using a slurm job script._

-The commands in Greengenes2 uses closed-reference OTU-picking, but we want to use open-reference, therefore we will be using the ```qiime feature-classifier classify-sklearn```.
+The commands in Greengenes2 uses closed-reference OTU-picking, but we want to use open-reference.
+Therefore, we will be using the ```qiime feature-classifier classify-sklearn```.
-This method uses open-reference OTU picking where the sequences will be compared to our reference dataset (greengenes2) for clustering.
+This method uses open-reference OTU-picking where the sequences will be compared to our reference dataset (greengenes2) for clustering.
 Any sequences that do not cluster with a reference sequence will be retained and clustered against themselves.
-To perform open-reference OTU picking we type:
+To perform open-reference OTU-picking we type:
 ```
 qiime feature-classifier classify-sklearn \
 --i-classifier 2022.10.backbone.v4.nb.qza \